luoyetx/mini-caffe/README.md

 $ make -j4
 ```

+If you don't use Ubuntu, then you may need to install OpenBLAS and protobuf through your system package manager if any.

+### Build for Android

+Mini-Caffe now can be cross compiled for Android platform, checkout the document [here](android).

 ### With CUDA and CUDNN

 Install CUDA and CUDNN in your system, then we can compile Mini-Caffe with GPU support.
-Run cmake command below.
+Run CMake command below.

 ```
 $ cmake .. -DUSE_CUDA=ON -DUSE_CUDNN=ON